alehyen/offline-sync/README.md

 ## Offline Sync

-This project is an example of using Service Workers ina React app to cache data for offline use and using background Sync to send any data the user requested when there is connectivity again
+This project is an example of using Service Workers in a React app to cache data for offline use and using background Sync to send any data the user requested when there is connectivity again

 ## Demo